Naiqus/naiqus.github.io/_posts/2014-12-31-wechat-mp-for-discourse-development.md

 Wechat is the most popular IM App nowadays in China.
 The Wechat MP could deliver various functions to Wechat users with its Developer API.

-Recently I registered a Wechat MP for my Discourse forum [E1zone](www.e1zone.de) and developed some the server-side functions for it in order to fetch users' own informations from the Discourse forum.
-This post includes the basic principle of the implementation and some notes of technical details.
+Recently I registered a Wechat MP for my Discourse forum [E1zone](www.e1zone.de) and developed some server-side functions to fetch users' information from the Discourse forum.
+This post includes the procedure of the implementation and some notes of technical details.

 ---